Articles Home

 Lebbeus Wilfley & Arthur Bassett

-Wilfey and Bassett were from the law firm that was hired by the Chinese to pursue legal remedies from Mexico.
-This book presented their research and legal strategy which suggested that the current Mexican government was responsible for the deaths and damage.
+Wilfley and Bassett were from the law firm that was hired by the Chinese to pursue legal remedies from Mexico.
+Bassett participated in the production of several books on the incident.
+These books focused on their initial investigation into the massacre (linked above), their research and legal strategy which suggested that the current Mexican government was responsible for the deaths and damage and a description showing the extent of the damages.

 Memorandum on the Law and the Facts in the Matter of the Claim of China against Mexico for Losses of Life and Property Suffered by Chinese Subjects at Torreón on May 13, 14, and 15, 1911 (Mexico: American Book and Printing Company, 1911).